railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 announced the police had found no shooter and lifted the emergency.
 Later it was revealed that the original tip was a hoax.

 The shooter hoax cost us some money and attendance.
-We paid the cost of a breakfast which had been laid out but was left unconsumed.
+We losts a few hundred dollars for breakfast which had been laid out but was left unconsumed.
 About half our original student pool also couldn't make the makeup Saturday workshop day because of schedule conflicts.
+But we forged ahead, with understanding and support from MIT Catering, our sponsors, our teaching staff, and our students.

-But we forged ahead.
-On Saturday, March 2, 32 beginners, 27 of them women, spent a little over 5 hours building and deploying their first Rails web application.
-They were guided by 17 teaching assistants through exercises and 6 lectures on the whole range of skills involved in web application development, from text editors and basic Ruby syntax to git source control, ActiveRecord associations, and Heroku deployment.
+On Saturday, March 2, we ran the main workshop.
+32 beginners, 27 of them women, spent a little over 5 hours building and deploying their first Rails web application.
+They were guided by 17 teaching assistants through exercises and 6 lectures on the whole range of skills involved in web application development, from text editors and basic Ruby syntax to Git source control, ActiveRecord associations, and pushing code to the web through Heroku.

 Our bad luck with shooter hoax was also more than made up for by our good luck in having two bonus inspirational presentations by Diana Kimball and Jessica